sammck/vpyapp/README.md

 API
 ---

-`vpayapp.py` may be imported as a module and its `run` function can be called from other scripts if desired.
+`vpyapp.py` may be imported as a module and its `run` function can be called from other scripts if desired.

 Known issues and limitations
 ----------------------------

-* Import/export are not yet supported.
+* TBD

 Getting help
 ------------

-Please report any problems/issues [here](https://github.com/sammck/secret-kv/issues).
+Please report any problems/issues [here](https://github.com/sammck/vpyapp/issues).

 Contributing
 ------------